Transport-for-the-North/caf.van/docs/source/usage/methodology.rst

 Time Period Conversion
 ----------------------

-The final process of the LGV model is the conversion from annual to time period specific trip matrices.
+The final process of the van model is the conversion from annual to time period specific trip matrices.
 The conversion is done by factoring the annual matrices (for each model segment) by the period factor provided for each of the given time periods.
 The time period factors should be